AdrianFernandez32/FindYourQuest/README.md

 - "FindYourQuest" provides a user-friendly platform where Julia can explore a curated list of tourist attractions, restaurants, and accommodations in various destinations.
 - The app offers comprehensive information, including Google Maps ratings and user reviews, to help Julia make informed decisions.
-- Julia can utilize the trip planning feature to search for affordable flights, book hotels, and create personalized itineraries based on her preferences.
+- Julia can utilize the trip planning feature to search and create personalized itineraries.
 - The AI-powered "Adventure Mode" allows Julia to input her budget and desired travel duration, and generates a suggested destination with a pre-planned itinerary.
 - Julia can access user-generated routes, rate them, and contribute her own routes to help other travelers find the best experiences.
 - By engaging with the "FindYourQuest" community, Julia can share her travel stories, connect with fellow adventurers, and gain insights and recommendations from experienced travelers.